Louis of Valois (1549–1550): Life

 After Henry II and Catherine de' Medici were married, several years passed without the birth of any children.
 Though various remedies were tried, none proved to be effective.
 According to court sources, the royal couple then turned to the court physician Fernel for help in conceiving.

 Louis was born on 3 February 1549 at the Palace of Fontainebleau, the couple's second son and fourth child.
 From birth he was second in line to the throne and endowed with the duchy of Orléans.
 He was raised under the supervision of the governor and governess of the royal children, Jean d'Humières and Françoise d'Humières, under the orders of Diane de Poitiers, and reportedly shared the same nursery with his brother and sister Francis and Elisabeth, and later with his brother Charles.
 Louis was present when five-year-old Mary, Queen of Scots arrived at Henry II's court to be raised as the intended bride and queen of Francis, the future king of France and king consort of Scots.
 There are reports that Henry II and Catherine planned for Louis to one day become the Duke of Urbino, a title which belonged exclusively to the Medici family.

 Death

 Freer's account

 Martha Walker Freer gives the year of Louis's death as 1549.

 According to Freer, the infant Duke of Orléans was given a christening of "extraordinary splendour" in St. Germain-en-Laye in 1549.
 However, a few days after the ceremony, Louis died from the effects of a chill caught while being handed from one state functionary to another.

 Other accounts

 Other accounts dismiss Freer's, stating that Louis died in 1550, one even giving a date for his baptism, 19 May 1549 and listing his godparents as John III of Portugal, Mary of Guise and Ercole II d'Este, Duke of Ferrara.

 In fiction

-He is briefly mentioned in the novel Madame Serpent and The Captive Queen, both by Jean Plaidy.
+He is briefly mentioned in the novels Madame Serpent and The Captive Queen, both by Jean Plaidy.